Rohan-Roy/Git-Essentials/Essential commands.md

     This shows the associated remote repositories and their stored name, like origin.
 ## git remote add origin <url>:
     Adds a remote so one can collaborate with others on a newly initialized repository.
+## git remote set-url origin new.git.url/:
+    To update the remote repository url
 ## git push:
     Uploads all local branch commits to the remote.
 ## git push -u origin master: